nazimboudeffa/boilerplate-rapidosass-nextjs-mongo-shadcnui/README.md

 ## Introduction

-Influence is an open-source SaaS where you can make business online.
+Influence is an open-source SaaS boilerplate where you can make business online.

 ## Features